TcMenu/SimpleCollections/README.md

 ## Quick start - create a list, iterate, get by key

 Contents of the iteration example to get you started, you can either copy into your ide or open the iteration example.
+In short, first we create the MyStorage type that will be stored in the list, it has a key of type uint8_t.
+We then create the list object, populating it in the `setup()` method.
+In the loop we then read back the values using various techniques.

     #include <Arduino.h>
     #include <SimpleCollections.h>